 When we arrived in the city in the middle of the celebrations, we passed The Amer Fort of Jaipur, a stunning historic building situated 11km outside of the city.
 We were keen to make the most of the height of the kite festival so didn’t stop but a visit to Rajasthan is not complete without exploring this gorgeous palace, thank goodness I’ve visited Jaipur before so I could focus on the festival… flying kites and dancing.

 As the sun goes down behind the hills surrounding the city it’s time for the release of hundreds of Chinese lanterns.
 The music that has been a constant thrum of percussion and drum gets louder and the beat more insistent.
 Standing here, amongst a throng of locals teaching us how to dance Indian style, I can feel the throbbing bass notes in my blood and bones.
 It’s overwhelming in the best possible way.

 Jaipur is a popular destination for travellers of every type.
 It’s easy to see why after a few days here.
-Backpackers, organised tours and business people all arrive in this beautiful city looking for somewhere to stay.
-Sophistication, peace, service and food aren’t just available in the big corporate hotels on the outskirts of Jaipur.
+Backpackers, organised tours and business people all arrive in this beautiful city looking for somewhere to stay especially with a roof to celebrate Uttarayan in Jaipur.
+Sophistication, peace, service, and food aren’t just available in the big corporate hotels on the outskirts of Jaipur.
 City centre hotels such as the opulent ITC Rajputana are worth considering too.

-At Kite Festival time Jaipur is busier than usual as kite enthusiasts from all of the world arrive to take part.
-It’s a good idea to book ahead to relieve the stress of finding somewhere suitable within your budget, this guide on Jaipur will help with choosing your hotel.
+At Kite Festival time Jaipur is busier than usual as kite enthusiasts from all over the world arrive to take part.
+It is worth taking the time to prepare for your trip to Rajasthan to avoid any travel nightmares.
+It’s a good idea to book ahead to relieve the stress of finding somewhere suitable, preferably with a roof, within your budget, this guide on Jaipur will help with choosing your hotel.